biodash/biodash.github.io/content/home/hero.md

 active = true  # Activate this widget? true/false
 weight = 10  # Order that this section will appear.

-title = "MCIC Computational Biology Lab"
+title = "OSU Applied Bioinformatics"

 # Hero image (optional).
 Enter filename of an image in the `static/img/` folder.
 #hero_media = "funkbottoms.jpg"